jpsca/ClayDocs/content/guide/index.md

 <Note>The first thing you must do in your app is to create a "catalog" of components.
 This is the object that manage the components and its global settings.
 Then, you add to the catalog the folder(s) with your components.</Note>

+<Note title="Wat?">The first thing you must do in your app is to create a "catalog" of components.
+This is the object that manage the components and its global settings.
+Then, you add to the catalog the folder(s) with your components.</Note>

+<Note type="info">The first thing you must do in your app is to create a "catalog" of components.
+This is the object that manage the components and its global settings.
+Then, you add to the catalog the folder(s) with your components.</Note>

+<Note type="tip">The first thing you must do in your app is to create a "catalog" of components.
+This is the object that manage the components and its global settings.
+Then, you add to the catalog the folder(s) with your components.</Note>

+<Note type="warning">The first thing you must do in your app is to create a "catalog" of components.
+This is the object that manage the components and its global settings.
+Then, you add to the catalog the folder(s) with your components.</Note>

+<Note type="internal">The first thing you must do in your app is to create a "catalog" of components.
+This is the object that manage the components and its global settings.
+Then, you add to the catalog the folder(s) with your components.</Note>

 ## Usage

 The first thing you must do in your app is to create a "catalog" of components.
 This is the object that manage the components and its global settings.
 Then, you add to the catalog the folder(s) with your components.